spiral/docs/core/bindings.md

 # Core Bindings and Components
 Most of Spirals' core components (DBAL, Cache, Session, ...) have a custom string alias like "dbal."
-This makes possible to receive component instance via the magic getter in controller or application class.
+This makes it possible to receive component instance via the magic getter in controller or application class.
 ```php
 class MyControllers extends Controller
 {